HeniP46/midterm/README.md

 ### Strategy Pattern

-* Each command class provides its own `execute` logic following a common interface.
+* Each command class has its own `execute` logic following a common interface.

 ---